 - Data Management plan – mandatory for all ESHCC researchers (The Data management FAQ can be downloaded below.
 For individual advice on your Data Management Plan, please see the website of the Erasmus Data Service Centre)

 For more information on Data Management and for individual advice on your Data Management Plan, please see the website of the Erasmus Data Service Centre.

 - Informed consent form - there is an ESHCC template available, which you can download below

 The ESHCC Ethics Review Committee works with submission dates:

 - The first of each month, or when the first of the month falls in a weekend, the Monday after this weekend.

 - No Submissions will be reviewed in July and August*.

-* If you need an application checked in this period, please inform the Board well in advance, so a solution can be sought.
+* If you need an application checked in this period, please inform the Committee well in advance, so a solution can be sought.

-- Within two weeks after submission, the reviewers respond to the applications;
+- Within two weeks after submission, the reviewers respond to the application;

-- The applicants is expected to respond to the advice within one week.
+- The applicant is expected to respond to the advice within one week.

 - The results will be communicated to the applicant in the week that follows the response.

 Please note: this time path may be subject to change when an agreement cannot be reached easily.

 When starting an employment relation with EUR, employees confirm that they will act in compliance with the Netherlands Code of Conduct for Scientific Practice 2014.
 After a submission has been approved by the Ethics Review Committee, the responsibility of the individual researcher for the work transfers to the faculty, provided that the researcher follows the procedures based on which the approval was provided.